lexDAO/DAO-Proposals/Proposals/2024-05-07_trademark-appeal_LexPlay.md

 |  | USPTO extension fee | $150 |
 | ??? | Briefing drllau | LexDAO | |
 | ??? | Request for Quote | mockup of outsourcing |

+Residual costs
+- submission is a collective membership mark
+- additional classes
+- overseas markets (if invoicing in EUR/ ... )